 - Sick leave is accrued at a monthly rate.

-- Employee is not eligible for unused sick leave at time of termination – whether voluntary or involuntary.
+- The employee is not eligible for unused sick leave at the time of termination – whether voluntary or involuntary.

 - Employees who are, according to certification by a licensed physician, temporarily disabled and who are not covered by a required state disability plan, shall receive full salary and benefits for a period of such disability not to exceed 12 weeks.

-- If disability continues after 12 weeks, employee may apply for long-term disability.
+- If the disability continues after 12 weeks, the employee may apply for long-term disability.